LetItGoApp/LetItGo/README.md

 **Required Must-have Stories**

+- [X]	User can create a new account
+- [X]	User can login and log out
+- [ ] User can view main home screen and navigate to profile and photo fragments
-* User can post a new photo to their feed that includes a description of the product
+- [ ] User can post a new photo to the home feed that includes a description of the product
-*	User can create a new account
-*	User can login and log out
-*	User can view a feed of photos
+- [ ]	User can view a feed of photos from the home feed
-*	User can view location of the item posted
+- [ ]	User can view location of the item posted
-*	User can comment on a post
+- [ ]	User can comment on a post

 **Optional Nice-to-have Stories**